 In the end, it will help you lose weight.
 Especially if you are overweight, you can control your blood glucose, cholesterol, and blood pressure levels if you are fasting for a longer period.

 A US professor at biochemistry Richard Feinman, together with his colleagues made a groundbreaking study on this subject.
-In 2015 there was a study published in Science Direct.
-According to their latest research, a low carb diet is ideal for managing diabetes.
+In 2015 there was a Healthline published in Science Direct.
+According to their latest research, a low-carb diet is ideal for managing diabetes.

-Other studies from Dr. Lesica claim that if you restrict the intake of carbohydrates in the body while fasting, you may reduce the reduce the chance of dying from cancer.
+Other studies from Dr. Lesica claim that if you restrict the intake of carbohydrates in the body while fasting, you may reduce the chance of dying from cancer.

-Furthermore, there are even more studies that claim restricted eating can improve the general health and increase longevity.
+Furthermore, there are even more Web MD that claim restricted eating can improve general health and increase longevity.
 The reasons behind these results remain unclear.

 Some researchers believe that by depriving the body of food you can give the cells a break from repair and maintenance.